taraqarooni/holberton-system_engineering-devops/0x19-postmortem/README.md

 * May 21 9:30 am: Error fixed and requests responded 200

 ### Root Cause and Resolution
-The root of the problem was due to an incorrect file name in the last update of the site, specifically in the extension of the updated php module
+The root of the problem was due to an incorrect file name in the last update of the site, specifically in the extension of the updated php module.

 Initially it was verified that the files were in the appropriate apache path “sites / available”, with the `ps aux` command the processes associated with apache were verified, then with the `strace` command the returns were checked the file was identified, a script was generated to correct the problem, it was validated with the `curl` command and access from the browser.

 ### Corrective and Preventative Measures